Cutepiler/Cutepiler-Sysy2020/README.md

 ## Dependency

-This project uses C++17 without any third-party packages, and is tested with clang 11.0.0.
+This project uses C++17 without any third-party packages, and is tested with Apple clang version 11.0.0 (clang-1100.0.33.17).
 Other utilities needed are listed as follow.
 - `cmake` is used to generate makefile.
 - `qemu-arm-static` are used to test generated target code.
 See https://gist.github.com/Liryna/10710751 for details.
 - `python` is used to run automatic test.